Skip to main content

 const contractArguments = [alicePub, bobPub, 100000n];

-const contract = new Contract(artifact, contractArguments, options);
+const contract = new Contract(artifact, contractArguments, {provider});

 // Get the contract address and info about its balance